flamapy/flamapy_docs/_flamapy_plugins/core.md

 > https://www.github.com/flamapy/flamapy_fw
 > ```

-### Core Plugin of Flamapy Framework
+## Core plugin of flamapy framework

-The core plugin is the foundation of the Flamapy framework, providing essential functionalities and interfaces that support the integration and operation of various metamodels and plugins.
+The core plugin is the foundation of the {% include flamapy.html %} framework, providing essential functionalities and interfaces that support the integration and operation of various metamodels and plugins.
 It ensures the cohesive functioning of the framework, enabling seamless interaction between different components.

-#### Features of the Core Plugin
+### Features of the core plugin

 1. **Transformation Interfaces**:
    - **Text-to-Model (T2M)**: Converts textual representations of feature models into in-memory objects.